yldio/staff-recommendations/guides/Travel-Guide.md

 - [ ] Credit Card (Revolut, N26 or monzo might be the most useful)
 - [ ] EU Health Insurance card
 - [ ] House keys
+- [ ] Contact details for the place you're staying
 - [ ] Underwear (people keep recommending this!
 I have to agree)
+- [ ] Personal meds

 ### Productivity & Tech